rethinking facades

 Taking a look at nature

 Finding a way to protect a house from heat also means to reduce the heat a house emits.
-After all, a facade that has been warmed by the sun isn’t neutral, it becomes a source of heat itself.
+After all, a facade that has been warmed by the sun isn’t neutral.
+It becomes a source of heat itself.

 How to break a facade’s surface and add mobile elements?